idxbroker/customtemplates/README.md

 ## Basic usage with IDX Broker
 1. Use the sample-twig file in this repo
 2. Modify as needed
-3. Submit to developers@idxbroker.com for review
+3. Add to DEMO or client account

 ----